 We’re working on a white paper where we’ll present our findings in further detail.
 Stay tuned for that soon.

 So if we bought ImageVision, not only would we gain 10 years of experience, multiple patents, and over $10 million in technology, but we would be the best NSFW detector in the industry.
 And if we added that into our CSAM detector (along with age detection, face detection, body part detection, and abuse detection) then we could push that accuracy even closer and hopefully save more kids from the horrors of abuse.
 Spending money to solve this problem was a no-brainer for us.

 Today, we’re on the path to making AI invisible.

-Join Chris on Thursday, February 21st to learn more about his groundbreaking vision of artificial intelligence.
-He’ll share more details about the acquisition, CEASE.ai, and the content moderation trends that will dominate 2019.
-Register for the live webinar here.
+Learn more about Priebe’s groundbreaking vision of artificial intelligence in an on-demand webinar.
+He shares more details about the acquisition, CEASE.ai, and the content moderation trends that will dominate 2019.
+Register to watch the webinar here.

 Part One of The Future of Image Moderation: Why We’re Creating Invisible AI

 Official ImageVision acquisition announcement

 Learn about CSAM detection with CEASE.ai on our site